 D. See C. This boils down to truck availability more than anything else.
 If there are a lot of trucks going to head east, the car fleet is going to get them over to the east bound yards while the west/south bounders pile up.

 E. Dwell time.
 This is how long your truck has been sitting in one place.
 The company doesn't make money sitting on trucks.
 Period.
 If this number gets too high, it shows up on reports and things start to move on it.
 I don't know what the number is.
 But, if there isn't an C. or D available, it can get pushed back in the lot waiting to get "unburied".
 The lot workers know about these trucks and work to get them out the door and off to some other B, C, or D it can send it to.

 Does this answer your question on why a truck has been sitting in shipping so long?
 Not directly.
 What it does show is the careful orchestration of what use to be called "Logistics" and is now called "Supply Chain Management".
 This is the plant->dealer portion of the chain.
 It is very much like UPS or FedEx in terms of how the operation works.
 However, these are not small packages that can be stuffed in the corner of a bin then put on a 727 freighter and shipped.
 They require special handling, special trucks, and special trains.
 And if everyone wants use of those trucks and trains, it gets ugly.

-* On a rare occasion, a truck is sent from the Saltillo plant to the border.
-I've seen it once as of this posting.
+* On occasion, a truck is sent from the Saltillo plant to the border.